 Best known as a member of the iconic gospel group the Winans Family, Marvin Winans is an ordained pastor who went on to be a gospel singer.

-Winans began his musical career in his teenage years as part of a gospel group, The Testimonial Singers.
-He was joined together with his two brothers.
-Years later, they renamed their group The Winans, marking the beginnings of The Winans Family gospel group.
+Winans began his musical career in his teenage years as part of the gospel group The Testimonial Singers.
+His two brothers joined him together.
+Years later, they renamed their group to The Winans, marking the beginnings of The Winans Family gospel group.

 Along with his group, Winans caught the eye of record producer Andrae Crouch, and this spurred their professional singing career.

 He was able to release a solo recording in 2007, “Alone But Not Alone.”
 However, this did not lead to a solo career.
-He, instead, is currently focusing on his pastoral career and married life.
+Winans, instead, is currently focusing on his pastoral career at the Perfecting Church and married life.

 25. Travis Greene